-Would you like to know how to buy and cook healthy food for your kids, and have you kids actually eat them?
+Would you like to know how to buy and cook healthy food for your kids, and have your kids actually eat them?

 Would you like to be more mindful about your family, work and life in general, and have your kids pay attention more?

-Do you want to see your kids have fun playing instead of being connected to a device so much of the time?
+Do you want to see your kids having fun playing, instead of being connected to a device so much of the time?